21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 That’s a real challenge to have in a martech stack tool that collects user details and tracks their action on a website.

 Why it’s useful: Hotjar is a set of features essential for analytics and user reaction (survey, recording of a screen).
 But the most popular is a heatmap.
 It provides marketers with flexible management tools: info about website visitors’ behavior like taps, scrolling, clicks, mouse movements, u-turns, and rage clicks.
-You can filter down to recordings of users rage clicking and u-turning to troubleshoot.
+You can filter down to recordings of users rage-clicking and u-turning to troubleshoot.

 Great tool for blog articles, landing page copy, and design performance analysis.
-Hotjar is a useful martech stack for product managers, product designers, and researchers.
+Hotjar is a useful martech stack for product managers, designers, and researchers.

 Price: €295 per month.
 The business plan includes 500+ sessions per day, tracking custom user attributes, 3000+ integrations, API identification.